jetify-com/devbox/README.md

    exit
    ```

-Read more on the [Devbox docs Quickstart](https://www.jetpack.io/devbox/docs/quickstart/).
+Read more on the [Devbox docs Quickstart](https://www.jetify.com/devbox/docs/quickstart/).

 ## Additional commands

 `devbox help` - see all commands

-See the [CLI Reference](https://www.jetpack.io/devbox/docs/cli_reference/devbox/) for the full list of commands.
+See the [CLI Reference](https://www.jetify.com/devbox/docs/cli_reference/devbox/) for the full list of commands.

 ## Join our Developer Community

-+ Chat with us by joining the [Jetpack.io Discord Server](https://discord.gg/jetpack-io) – we have a #devbox channel dedicated to this project.
++ Chat with us by joining the [Jetify Discord Server](https://discord.gg/jetify) – we have a #devbox channel dedicated to this project.
-+ File bug reports and feature requests using [Github Issues](https://github.com/jetpack-io/devbox/issues)
++ File bug reports and feature requests using [Github Issues](https://github.com/jetify-com/devbox/issues)
-+ Follow us on [Jetpack's Twitter](https://twitter.com/jetpack_io) for product updates
++ Follow us on [Jetify's Twitter](https://twitter.com/jetify_com) for product updates

 ## Contributing